Something went wrong

 Carbon Heating Oil Delivery Overview

-663,450 households in Carbon heat their homes with fuel oil.
+663,450 households in Carbon heat their homes with oil.
 This makes oil delivery essential, especially when Carbon temperatures drop as low as 23.2° F each winter.
 12% of Carbon homes are reliant on heating oil delivery each winter.

 6.15% of Carbon County Households Rely On Heating Oil Delivery Each Winter